What's happening in children's books this year? Your complete 2018 calendar of events

 Compiled by Emily Drabble

-2018 has only just begun, but there are so many events and exciting things to look forward to this year - from festivals to new books and fabulous exhibitions.
+We're well into 2018 now, but there are still so many events and exciting things to look forward to this year - from festivals to new books and fabulous exhibitions.

 1 February: It's the most magical night of the year - Harry Potter Book Night!
 This year, the night is dedicated to celebrating Harry Potter's Fantastic Beasts, the mythical creatures at the heart of the series.
 You can find out lots more on the website here and there's even a map showing which events are taking place near you (and around the world).
 If you're in London you can see BookTrust's Emily Drabble in conversation with Fantastic Beasts illustrators Jim Kay and Olivia Lomenech Gill at Waterstones Piccadilly.